-She became more confident about her thoughts & ideas.
+She became more confident in her thoughts & ideas.
 No one laughs at her mistakes nor condemns her for them.

 Her bosses don't care about always being right or barking orders at those under them.
-Team contributions is crucial, encouraged & needed.
+Team contributions are crucial, encouraged & needed.

 Everybody is equal.
 No one feared anyone.
 It was a healthy environment.
 She was valued.
 She freely runs her program the way she sees fit.

 This is my story.